capsane/DexposedDemo/README.md

 Demo2:hookSystemLog().
 Hook the System.Log.e() method inside the app.

 To test how to use Dexposed, you can try Demo2-hookSystemLog(), since you haven't got the Android system which has the hook.

+BTW, this is still a demo of AudioRecord and AudioTrack.